PalaashKolhe/CS247-Notes/week4lec2.md

 Compiler will warn you if your MIL order doesnt match declaration order.

+`static` should be used if there is a constant variable for a class.
+It is defined at the class level, rather than the object of the class level.

 ***Problem -*** we try to compile `student.cc` (or `course.cc` or `main.cc`) and we get an error. `student.cc` includes `course.h` AND `student.h`.

 `student.h` includes `course.h`, AND `course.h` includes `student.h`.